fasrc/User_Codes/Training/Advanced_Cluster_Usage/Exercise3/README.md

 We see that the program displays an excellent strong scaling up to 8 OMP threads.

+Below is the Python code used to calculate the speedup and generate the speedup figure.

 ### Python source code

 ```python